JonnyBeoulve/Ladybug-Frogger/README.md

 Open index.html to get started.
 You can use your keyboard's arrow keys to move the player character.

 ## Note
 This is currently in development.
+The main programming I have contributed can be found in js/app.js.
+Engine.js and Resources.js are engine files that the game is built on.

 Elements yet to be implemented:

 * Moving enemies.
 * A scoreboard.